 Early History of the Fournel family

 This web page shows only a small excerpt of our Fournel research.
-Another 88 words (6 lines of text) covering the year 1086 is included under the topic Early Fournel History in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) covering the years 1086, 1726, 1783 and 1726 are included under the topic Early Fournel History in all our PDF Extended History products and printed products wherever possible.